 Landlord/Tenant Law: Critical Changes That Will Affect Victims of Domestic Abuse: August 24, 2016, 10-11am

 In this webinar, Tony Gibart, End Abuse Associate Director and former Policy Development Director, reviews recent changes to landlord/tenant law, focusing on evictions based on criminal activity and police involvement in removing residents who are not on written leases.
 The webinar also offers information and strategies to help survivors remain in their homes.
 Read more.
 To view and listen, CLICK HERE.
 You will be directed to a short survey and link to the recorded webinar.

 Project-Based Housing and Housing Vouchers: October 18, 2016, 10-11am

-Join Tony Gibart and Megan Sprecher to learn about the project-based public housing and housing voucher options in Wisconsin.
 Safe affordable housing is integral in helping clients leave and stay out of abusive relationships.
-Advocates will learn about domestic violence protections, the application process, and how to appeal if a client’s housing or housing voucher is denied or terminated.
+In this webinar Tony Gibart and Megan Sprecher share information about project-based public housing and housing voucher options in Wisconsin.
+Participants learn about domestic violence protections, the application process, and how to appeal if a client’s housing or housing voucher is denied or terminated.

 Affordable Care Act and Medicaid: November 8, 2016, 10-11am